[Three.js] Scene, Renderer, Camera

 Scene

-// Create a Scene
+// Creating a Scene

 const scene = new THREE.Scene();